rubys/bootstrap/bylaws.md

 and payable.
 Terminations or suspensions of Membership for failure to satisfy Financial Obligations within sixty (60) days of the date of the applicable invoice may be imposed with notice and without right of formal appeal under such procedures as the Board may from time to time approve.
 Except as provided in the last paragraph of this Section 2.11, no termination or suspension of Membership for any other purpose shall be effective unless:

 - a) The Member is given notice of the proposed termination or suspension of Membership and of the reasons therefor;

-- b) Such notice is delivered personally or by certified mail, return receipt requested, or by a national or international overnight courier service, sent to the last address of the Member shown on the $FOUNDATION’s records;
+- b) Such notice is delivered personally or by certified mail, return receipt requested, or by a national or international overnight courier service, sent to the last address of the Member shown on the $FOUNDATION's records;

 - c) Such notice is given at least thirty (30) days prior to the effective date stated in the notice of the proposed termination or suspension of Membership;

 - d) Such notice sets forth a procedure determined by the Board (or other body authorized by the Board) to decide whether or not the proposed termination or suspension shall take place, whereby the Member is given the opportunity to be heard by such body, either orally (and represented by counsel if the Member so desires, at its sole cost and expense) or in writing, not less than five (5) days before the effective date of the proposed termination or suspension; and

 - e) Such termination or suspension of Membership is approved by Super Majority Vote (as defined in Section 4.10(b) below) of the Board.
-Notwithstanding the foregoing, in the event that the Board believes in good faith that a Member is engaging within the $FOUNDATION, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the $FOUNDATION and its Members, or (2) conduct that is contrary to the Purpose of the $FOUNDATION or to the advancement of the $FOUNDATION’s business or industry goals (in either case, other than conduct or actions taken in good faith reliance on Section 13 of these By-laws), the Board, acting by Super Majority Vote, may suspend such Member’s Membership immediately, provided that such Member is otherwise afforded the protections provided for in subsections (a), (b) and (d) of this Section 2.11.
+Notwithstanding the foregoing, in the event that the Board believes in good faith that a Member is engaging within the $FOUNDATION, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the $FOUNDATION and its Members, or (2) conduct that is contrary to the Purpose of the $FOUNDATION or to the advancement of the $FOUNDATION's business or industry goals (in either case, other than conduct or actions taken in good faith reliance on Section 13 of these By-laws), the Board, acting by Super Majority Vote, may suspend such Member's Membership immediately, provided that such Member is otherwise afforded the protections provided for in subsections (a), (b) and (d) of this Section 2.11.

 ### Section 2.12 Resignation by Member

 A Member may resign as a Member at any time.
 Any Financial Obligations already paid by such Member shall not be refundable upon any resignation, including any resignation pursuant to Section 2.13 or 2.15 below, and all such Financial Obligations of such Member which may be accrued and unpaid as of such date shall remain due and payable.

 ### Section 2.13 Levy of Dues, Assessments or Fees

-The $FOUNDATION may levy dues, assessments or fees upon its Members in such amounts as may be approved from time to time by the Board, but shall provide at least thirty (30) days’ notice of such levy.
+The $FOUNDATION may levy dues, assessments or fees upon its Members in such amounts as may be approved from time to time by the Board, but shall provide at least thirty (30) days' notice of such levy.
 For the avoidance of doubt, no such levy shall be effective until at least thirty (30) days have passed since the provision of notice.
 A Member upon learning of any increase in dues, or of any levy of any assessments or fees, may avoid liability therefor by resigning from Membership prior to the date such dues, assessments or fees are due and payable, except where the Member is, by contract with the $FOUNDATION or otherwise, independently and explicitly liable for such dues, assessments or fees.
 No provision of the Certificate of Incorporation or By-Laws of the $FOUNDATION authorizing such dues, assessments or fees shall, of itself, create such liability.
 In no event shall the failure of a Member to pay any dues or assessments give rise to any claim in favor of the $FOUNDATION for indirect or consequential damages.

 ### Section 2.14 Use of Names

-Unless otherwise provided herein, neither the $FOUNDATION nor any Member shall use the name, logo, trademark, service mark or other distinctive mark of another Member in any form of publicity without the written permission of the other member, provided that the $FOUNDATION and any Member may each disclose and publicize such Member’s Membership in the $FOUNDATION.
+Unless otherwise provided herein, neither the $FOUNDATION nor any Member shall use the name, logo, trademark, service mark or other distinctive mark of another Member in any form of publicity without the written permission of the other member, provided that the $FOUNDATION and any Member may each disclose and publicize such Member's Membership in the $FOUNDATION.

 ### Section 2.15 Rights in Intellectual Property

-The Members and Board shall neither adopt, nor make any material change to, (1) any intellectual property rights policy of the $FOUNDATION or any other material policy or procedure of the $FOUNDATION governing intellectual property (individually and collectively, as the context requires, an "IP Policy"), or (2) any proposed or requested change to any requirement or obligation in the By-laws to seek or obtain the consent by a Super Majority Vote of the Directors, unless approved by a Super Majority Vote of the Directors and the $FOUNDATION gives not less than ninety (90) days’ prior written notice to all Members of the effective date of such adoption or change, such that any Member may resign its Membership prior to the effective date thereof in accordance with Section 2.12 above.
-A material change shall be deemed to include, without limitation, the imposition of any patent license obligation or encumbrance on Members, a change in a contribution agreement or license applicable to Members’ contributions, the combination or formal affiliation of the $FOUNDATION with another organization, any alteration in the definition of "Related Company," or a change in the outbound license (currently the MIT license) for which the $FOUNDATION provides the Platform under an open source license (the "Open
+The Members and Board shall neither adopt, nor make any material change to, (1) any intellectual property rights policy of the $FOUNDATION or any other material policy or procedure of the $FOUNDATION governing intellectual property (individually and collectively, as the context requires, an "IP Policy"), or (2) any proposed or requested change to any requirement or obligation in the By-laws to seek or obtain the consent by a Super Majority Vote of the Directors, unless approved by a Super Majority Vote of the Directors and the $FOUNDATION gives not less than ninety (90) days' prior written notice to all Members of the effective date of such adoption or change, such that any Member may resign its Membership prior to the effective date thereof in accordance with Section 2.12 above.
+A material change shall be deemed to include, without limitation, the imposition of any patent license obligation or encumbrance on Members, a change in a contribution agreement or license applicable to Members' contributions, the combination or formal affiliation of the $FOUNDATION with another organization, any alteration in the definition of "Related Company," or a change in the outbound license (currently the MIT license) for which the $FOUNDATION provides the Platform under an open source license (the "Open